 [need to insert supporting quotes here]

-:
+This view was also supported by participants in the Commercial Stakeholder Group at the 2011 Singapore meeting:

+ICANN needs to do a better job of educating everybody in a uniform way about what the WHOIS commitments are.
+It needs to be clear, easy to understand, easy to find, consistent material that is provided to registrants....The lack of clear communication is still a problem today.
+The registrant needs to be advised of their obligation and of the consequences.
+ICANN needs a lot more willingness to accept the fact it has that obligation.

 In response to questions from the review team, ICANN’s compliance team stated that

 Time and resources are the two most often cited challenges for registrars in complying with WHOIS.
 Some registrars have indicated that the cost and time of initial and ongoing verification of WHOIS data is burdensome.